 - The width (or median side) is less than or equal to 14 inches

 - The height (or shortest side) is less than or equal to 8 inches

 Amazon will cubiscan your items when they first arrive at fulfillment centers and periodically thereafter.
 Remember that the cubiscan will measure protrusions in the package (i.e. a bulging package) when considering the dimensions.
 The cubiscan dimensions will fairly regularly be slightly larger than your measurements because of this so add some padding into your dimensions if your close to reaching the maximum of one measurement for your standard size items.

 Amazon storage fees are dictated by the size category of the item and the season.
 Amazon charges approximately 300% more during peak, which falls from October to December.
 It also charges about 40% more for standard size items than oversize items.
 It's important to know that while Amazon storage fees may seem relatively cheap on a per-item basis, Amazon storage fees are typically anywhere from 100%-800% more expensive than a third-party logistics provider, especially during peak season (Amazon charges around $170/pallet during peak whereas most 3PLs charge around $20/pallet).

-Storage fees are even more crippling when long term storage fees are taken into account.
-Storing inventory at Amazon longer than 6 months must be avoided – at that point the approximate cost per pallet of goods is a staggering $240+.
+Storage fees are even more crippling when long-term storage fees are taken into account.
+Storing inventory at Amazon for longer than 6 months must be avoided – at that point the approximate cost per pallet of goods is a staggering $240+.